-Learn about your new teaching assistant.
+Learn about your new teaching assistant

-Active Classroom turns your device into a powerful teaching assistant, helping teachers to guide their students through a comprehensive diagnostic and instructional reading comprehension program, see their progress and keep them on track.
+Active Classroom turns your device into a powerful teaching assistant, helping teachers to guide their students through a comprehensive diagnostic and instructional reading comprehension program, constantly monitor their progress and keep them on track.
 With Active Classroom, you can easily monitor your students’ progress on every student device at the same time, or generate summary reports that show individual strengths and weaknesses in the twelve reading strategies – all with a single click.
 Active Classroom helps teachers focus on teaching so that students can focus on learning.

 Active Classroom includes the Active Screen feature, which enables teachers to monitor what is on their students’ device screens at any time.